wrangler911/Generative-AI/README.md

 # Generative-AI
-This repository will have code related Generative AI technologies
+This repository will have code related to Generative AI technologies e.g. Vertex AI, OpenAI, Pinecone